 S2's user flow is simple since they are now the first decider in the chain of command.
 As such, when they receive a request to change their appointment, they either say yes to a new appointment or say no to keep their old one.

 When a student asks to change their schedule, there is either a scheduling conflict with another student or not.

 The product reaches out to S2 with options if they want to help out.
 If S2 says yes, they choose a new time, and a notification is sent to TT letting them know about the changes.

 The request will go directly to TT as it currently does.

 If there is a conflict, my client will have a 'pending' request in her 'requests' section.
-Once she receives this request, she has a choice: approve or decline both proposals.
+Once she receives this request, she can either approve or decline both proposals.

 The product sends a notification to both students with their new appointment times.

 The product will write S2, thanking them for the change not being needed with confirmation that their previous appointment still stands.

 The product will send available appointment times to S1 to avoid another conflict entirely.
 My client can also manually tell the student a couple of times to work for her directly if she likes.

 As you may see by now, this is a bit of a complex problem.
 As such, I decided to create a system flow of my proposed product to understand all the moving pieces.